Table of Contents

 Remember: always start with a low serving size, and work yourself up slowly.
 Let your physician know before you start using CBD, especially if you suffer from chronic illness and take medication.

-What Are the Benefits to Using CBD Oil?
+What Are the Benefits of Using CBD Oil?

 At low levels (1 to 20 milligrams), CBD can help you feel relaxed and take the edge off the day without making you feel sedated.
 At higher levels (20+ milligrams) you may feel very relaxed and possibly sleepy.
 Each person responds differently, so it’s best to start low and work up in serving size.